jongmoochoi/irisfaceRGBD/README.md

   <img src="./includeadddep.PNG" width="700" height = "600"/>
 </p>

-## Instructions
+## How to use

+After starting, the program will display the RGB frames in real time & detected face bounding box.
+This program also will display a modeled face in real time.
+Here are your options for other processes: <br />
+•	Press key 'r' to reset a face modeling and start to make a new face modeling.
+The assumption of the program is that the first frame should be a frontal face.
+You can adequately choose a first frame which is a frontal face by resetting. <br />
+•	Press key 'd' to switch between the depth and the RGB display. <br />
+•	Press key 'q/ESC' to exit the program and produce the modeled face as OBJ and PLY file.
+The default output file is ./model/mymodel.obj, ./model/mymodel.ply <br />
+To visualize your output, open it with MeshLab http://meshlab.sourceforge.net/

 ## Demo

-1. Download the sample RGB-D video (https://drive.google.com/file/d/0B47nI8lp4t_CTm0zUjg1S3RXeW8/view?usp=sharing), and place the file ~/IRIS3DFacemodeling_cuda8.0
+1. Download the sample RGB-D video (https://drive.google.com/file/d/0B47nI8lp4t_CTm0zUjg1S3RXeW8/view?usp=sharing), and place the file in ~/IRIS3DFacemodeling_cuda8.0
 2. Set command arguments as the name of the video file.
 <p align="center">
   <img src="./modelingdemo.PNG" width="700"/>